ankschoubey/old-blog/_posts/2022-10-15-http-status-codes.md

 title: Understanding & Using HTTP Status Codes
 ---

+Browsers can perform different actions based on HTTP Status codes.
+For example:

+If browser recieves a 302 TEMPORARY REDIRECT, then it'll redirect to location specified by the server.

+# Types

 There are total 63 status codes and they are divided into 5 types:

 - **1xx**: Info